-There will be two exams a midterm and a final exam.
-Each exam is worth 100 points and together they account for 40% of the final score.
+There will be four quizzes.
+Please refer to the outline given for the dates.
+Each quiz is worth 25 points.
 Students must have a mastery of prior material because the different components in healthcare management build upon each other.

-You will use the Blackboard to take the online exam.
-Just go to Tests & Quizzes section of the course site, find the exams in the folder.
-These are open-book exams, and students may use any resource, including, textbook, notes, or the Internet.
-However, students are required to take the exams independently.
-In other words, please do not collaborate with your peers while taking the exam.
+You will use the Blackboard to take the online quizzes/exam.
+Go to the Tests & Quizzes section of the course site, find the quizzes in the folder.
+These are open-book quizzes, and students may use any resource, including, textbook, notes, or the Internet.
+However, students are required to take the quizzes independently.
+In other words, please do not collaborate with your peers while taking the quizzes.